juanmanuel96/flask-mongodb/docs/index.md

 ## Installation

 Currently, the package is not in pip.
-However, you can install the package with pip by pulling from GitHub with the follwing command:
+However, you can install the package with pip by pulling from GitHub with the following command:
 ```
 pip install git+https://github.com/juanmanuel96/flask-mongodb@{{ pkg_version }}
 ```